softbeehive/buk/README.md

 It perfectly combines idea and materia, its educational nature and representation.

-## Quickstart
+## Quickstart & Requirements
+Buk depends on jQuery 1.8+, theme is based on Twitter Bootstrap 3.

 Recently buk is structure oriented tool.
+It is provided as boilerplate, which is easy to modify.
+Basically you need 4 items to start include jQuery, buk.js (presentation tool core), bootstrap.css (basic styles) and buk.css (theme).

-All you need to start is following base structure or just use [index.html](https://github.com/softbeehive/buk/blob/master/index.html) as a template.
+Follow initial structure or just use [index.html](https://github.com/softbeehive/buk/blob/master/index.html) as a start template.

 ```html